tytydraco/yessleep/out/Message_from_The_Void.md

  Needless to say, I didn't sleep much that night.
 As I lay there in bed, thinking over the insanity of what I was about to do, I grabbed my phone and scrolled through my downloaded music.
 I smiled when I found what I was looking for and pushed play.
 As the strumming guitar began to flow from the speakers in my room, I felt my stress begin to melt away.
-My lips formed the words automatically along with the chorus, “Theres a Starman waiting in the sky, he’d like to come and meet us but he thinks he’d blow our minds.”
+My lips formed the words automatically along with David Bowie as he began to sing about the Starman in the sky.
 I remember listening to it when I was a kid, staring up at the stars in night sky and thinking that someday, I'd get up there.
 That someday, I'd be a Starman.